josh-mchugh/rediscovering-javascript/chapter-7/README.md

 ## ok-use.js
 When the definition of a class function call comes to life before the point of reference in the flow of execution, then it is okay.
 The new class syntax makes defining a class effortless, pleasant and removes the issues of incorrect use while keeping the same semantics of defining a class as before.

+## default-constructor.js
+Creating a class defnes a no-paramter default constructor which appears to be empty bodied.
+If you want to execute some code in the objects construction then we need to explicit constructor.